cambialens/lens-api-doc/response-patent.md

 **calculation_log** | List of String | The legal status calculation log. | [`Application Filing Date: 2001-11-21`, `Earliest Filing Date: 2001-11-21 priority to EP01984746A`, `Granted date: 2009-07-29`]
 {: .param-def }

 **N.B.** Legal status information is derived from INPADOC data and may not be accurate.
+For more details, please see [Patent Legal Status Calculations](https://support.lens.org/help-resources/patents/patent-legal-status-calculations/)

 ### Priority Claims